autotest/autotest-docker/index.rst

 ``docker_cli/run_volumes`` Sub-test
 =======================================

-Attempt to read, then write a file from a host path volume inside a container.
+*  volumes_rw: Attempt to read, then write a file from a host path volume inside a container.
 Intended to test NFS, SMB, and other 'remote' filesystem mounts.
+*  volumes_one_source: Have multiple containers mount a directory and then write to files in that directory simultaneously.

 ``docker_cli/run_volumes`` Prerequisites
 ---------------------------------------------